Engage your Students with Solve the Mystery Activities

-Once the video has played, and they know what mystery they need to solve, I go over the task cards on the SMART board.
-By going over their tasks, this eliminates questions during the activity.
+Once the video has played and they know what mystery they need to solve, I go over the task cards on the SMART board.
+Going over their tasks, eliminates questions during the activity.
 After they know what to do, I set them loose.
 At the bottom of their packet, I write a number.
 This is the number of the task they need to go to first.
 I included signs to display around the room so they can find each task card easily.
 I print 3 of each card in case multiple groups need to work on a task.

 What Does the Teacher Do?